pelagiaas/azure-devops-mcp/README.md

 ![configure mcp server tools](./docs/media/configure-mcp-server-tools.gif)

 Open GitHub Copilot Chat and try a prompt like `List ADO projects`.
+The first time an ADO tool is executed browser will open prompting to login with your Microsoft account.
+Please ensure you are using credentials matching selected Azure DevOps organization.

 > 💥 We strongly recommend creating a `.github\copilot-instructions.md` in your project.
 This will enhance your experience using the Azure DevOps MCP Server with GitHub Copilot Chat.
 > To start, just include "`This project uses Azure DevOps.
 Always check to see if the Azure DevOps MCP server has a tool relevant to the user's request`" in your copilot instructions file.